Mythology of Carnivàle: Fate and legacy of the mythological storytelling of Carnivàle

 Viewership did drop significantly in Season 2, and Carnivàle was cancelled in 2005 after two of six planned seasons.
 In a post-cancellation interview, Daniel Knauf was positive that someone would let him finish his story someday, if not as a television series, then possibly as a series of features or graphic novels.
 Knauf approached Marvel Comics to continue the future Carnivàle storyline that he had kept to himself.
 They seemed interested, but HBO, who own the show and the characters, would not confer their rights.
 During the 2007 Writers Guild of America strike, Knauf stated that "an idiosyncratic show like Carnivàle would never be greenlit today," and claimed that present-day television included a high percentage of "talking heads" with "the vast majority of television writers [not being] visual storytellers."
 Enjoying his creative freedom as graphic storyteller, he has considered directing his efforts away from television series creation.

-Meanwhile, the mythology of Carnivàle remains in the public conscience.
-In 2008, Alessandra Stanley of the Australian newspaper The Age remembered Carnivàle as a "smart, ambitious series that move[s] unusual characters around an unfamiliar setting imaginatively," while A.V.
+In 2008, Alessandra Stanley of the Australian newspaper The Age remembered Carnivàle as a "smart, ambitious series that move[s] unusual characters around an unfamiliar setting imaginatively," while The A.V.
 Club called the show "a fantastically rich series with a frustratingly dense mythology".